 - List of minor planets and comets visited by spacecraft on Wikipedia

 Radar Imaging is among the most precise methods, but also quite difficult and expensive way of obtaining asteroid shape data.
-It requres a set of large radiotelescopes (with antenna diameter up to 70 meters) working together to obtain "images" of an asteroid from different angles.
+It requres a set of large radio telescopes (with antenna diameter up to 70 meters) working together to obtain "images" of an asteroid from different angles.
 And the asteroid's position has to be the one that allows the radiotelescope to see it.
-But the results are impressive - radar imaging allows to create a surface model of an asteroid with great precision and study its size, shape, rotation state, surface features and to improve the calculation of asteroid's orbit as well.
+However, the results are impressive - radar imaging allows to create a surface model of an asteroid with great precision and study its size, shape, rotation state, surface features and to improve the calculation of asteroid's orbit as well.

 Most of the radar-based models on this website has been taken from JPL Asteroid RADAR Research page.